Gratefulness In School

 vs. entitlement

-Demonstrating appreciation to others for what I have and how they have helped me
+Appreciating what I have and how others help me

 • show others how much I appreciate them